 Plan, plan, plan

-Planning will help you deliver more thorough and personalised feedback and, when review season rolls around, there will be no surprises for you or your employees – and that’s exactly what you should be striving for.
+Ample planning ahead of time enables you to give more detailed and personalised feedback and, when the performance review comes around, there will be no surprises for you or your employees – and that’s exactly what you should be aiming for.

 Nothing about a review – from the content to the timing – should ever come as a surprise.